Skip to content

 Sun and Thunder

-Posted on September 1, 2025September 1, 2025
+Posted on September 1, 2025May 9, 2026

-I was high up on the trail when I heard it.
+I was high up on the trail when I heard it—

-An earthquake in the heavens.
+a quaking in the heavens.

-Too far away to pin the source,
+Too far to pin the source,

 I waited for the breeze,

-Moved towards the sound
+Move towards the sound of giants,

-of giants grumbling in the rain—
+grumbling in the rain—

 through caves and spiderwebs,

-past rockslides and glades
+over rocks and glades

-where the mountain was spent,
+to where the mountain was spent,

-and the trail came to reveal
+and the trail revealed

 the day’s firmament.

-two worlds—
+a vision of two worlds—

 one of lingering warmth,

-And looking out, caught
+And looking out,

 between sun and thunder,